Certified Internet Webmaster (CIW): Salary and Career Facts

 What Is a CIW?

-A Certified Internet Webmaster professional might design websites, Internet networks, databases, or network security systems such as firewalls.
+A Certified Internet Webmaster (CIW) professional might design websites, Internet networks, databases, or network security systems such as firewalls.
 Governments, businesses, and schools worldwide rely on computer technology, and many of them hire CIW professionals to help them keep their systems efficient and effective.
 CIW professionals must be familiar with coding tools, network types, file transfer protocol, project management and security.
 A number of public, private-non-profit and private-for-profit schools offer individual courses and certificate programs that can prepare you for CIW exams.
+Below, the table provides some details about a career as a webmaster:

 What Types of Certification Are Available?